oerdnj/deb.sury.org/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Your understanding of what is happening**
-Try to describe how do you understand what is happending and why is it happening.
+Try to describe how do you understand what is happening and why is it happening.

 **What steps did you take to resolve issue yourself before reporting it here** Describe how did you try to resolve the issue yourself.
 This is closely connected to the previous question.